List of gaps in Interstate Highways: Interstate 86

 I-86 has had two sections since 2006.
 One travels for 197 mi from I-90 in North East, Pennsylvania (which is a town in the northwestern part of the state) to exit 61 in Waverly, New York.
 The second section is a 9.9 mi stretch outside of Binghamton traveling from I-81 in Kirkwood to exit 79 in Windsor.
 The gap is signed as Future 86.
 I-86 will eventually travel from North East, Pennsylvania, to the New York State Thruway (I-87) near Harriman, New York.
-All the designated sections and gaps in New York are part of New York State Route 17.
+All of the designated sections and gaps in New York are part of New York State Route 17.

 Interstate 99

-As of 2023, I-99 has two sections: one from the Pennsylvania Turnpike in Bedford, Pennsylvania, to I-80 near Bellefonte, Pennsylvania, concurrent with US 220; and one from the Pennsylvania–New York state line north to I-86 in Corning, New York, concurrent with US 15.
-Much of the intervening route, including the entire US 15 section between I-180 in Williamsport, Pennsylvania, and the New York state line, has been constructed to freeway standards but as of yet is not signed as part of I-99.
+As of 2026, I-99 has two sections: one from the Pennsylvania Turnpike in Bedford, Pennsylvania, to I-80 near Bellefonte, Pennsylvania, concurrent with US 220; and one from I-180 in Williamsport, Pennsylvania to I-86 in Corning, New York, concurrent with US 15.
+Much of the intervening route, which will use I-80 and US 220, is up to freeway standards but not yet signed as part of I-99.

-Interstate 695

-When the Francis Scott Key Bridge in Baltimore, Maryland, collapsed in March 2024, a segment of I-695 would physically disappear for some time as a consequence of the bridge collapse.
-At the time of the collapse, the section of highway was legally Maryland Route 695, but this section was redesignated as I-695 by the American Association of State Highway and Transportation Officials in April 2024.